-Most large Word Documents are usually small enough to be submitted to the Learning Space, there are however some quick tricks you can use to make the file smaller.
-Generally speaking, most issues with large Word documents come through the use of images.
+Most large Word Documents are usually small enough to be submitted to the Learning Space, there are however some quick steps you can use to make the file smaller.
+Generally speaking, most issues with large documents come through the use of images.

 - Before you proceed with any of these suggestions, be sure to keep a back up of your work as the quality of images could potentially be lost permanently.